Auto Accident Attorneys in Opelika

 When pursuing an auto accident claim or lawsuit in Alabama, it is very important that you understand the state’s pure contributory fault laws.
 These laws are rare in the nation and are only found in a handful of states.
 Essentially, these laws state that if a plaintiff contributed to their own injuries in the slightest – even if they are only one percent responsible – this contribution may be a bar to recovery.
 This means that if the insurance adjuster of the party against whom you have filed a claim, or the defense, can prove that you did anything to contribute to the crash, you may be barred from recovering the compensation that you deserve.
 Slight examples of negligence that could serve as a bar to recovery could include checking your cellphone, being distracted by a child or pet in the vehicle, eating while driving, changing the radio, forgetting to signal, driving slightly above the speed limit, and more.

-How Our Experienced Auburn and Opelika Auto Accident Attorneys Can Help You
+How Our Experienced Opelika Auto Accident Attorneys Can Help You

 It is important that you contact an experienced Alabama personal injury attorney as soon as possible – the clock on the statute of limitations for your claim is ticking!
 By contacting us as early as possible, we can begin the investigative process and work hard to ensure that evidence critical to your claim is preserved.
 We can also immediately begin organizing documents relevant to your claim, including your medical bills.

-A consultation with Alsobrook Jackson Attorneys at Law is completely free and you are under no obligation to hire us.
+A consultation with Alsobrook Law Group is completely free and you are under no obligation to hire us.
 To schedule your case review today, call us now at (334) 737-3718 or use our online form to send us a message.
 Our job is to work for you.